 In Texas most people who successfully complete deferred adjudication probation are eligible to have their record sealed.
 Jay Cohen is a criminal defense lawyer in Houston, TX experienced in petitions for nondisclosure.
 With some exceptions, (most commonly assault family violence) a person with little or no criminal history can be placed on deferred adjudication probation.
 The benefit of deferred adjudication is, once successfully completed, not having a conviction and the opportunity to have the arrest sealed or nondisclosed.
-Hire a nondisclosure Lawyer in Houston, TX from Blass Law PLLC who will take care of all the necessary documents, will check if you are eligible for a nondisclosure and guide you through the case.
+Hire a Houston nondisclosure lawyer from Blass Law PLLC who will take care of all the necessary documents, will check if you are eligible for a nondisclosure and guide you through the case.

 How to Get a Nondisclosure in Texas